Cyber-Anonymous/ZipKrack/README.md

-<h1 align="center">ZipKrack v1.1</h1>
+<h1 align="center">ZipKrack v1.2.0</h1>
 <p align="center"><img src="images/ZipKrack.png" alt="ZipKrack Logo">
 </p>

 # ZipKrack
-ZipKrack is a tool designed to crack the passwords of zip files.
+ZipKrack is a tool designed to crack the passwords of ZIP files.
 It offers a simple and effective way to recover passwords used to secure zip archives.

 # Tested on
 - Kali Linux